+Recently I got to sample some of the 45 steamed, deep fried and pan-fried goodies available on their menu, and even had a fun little session preparing our own deep fried, cheese-stuffed beancurd rolls while guided by the chef.
 Usually if you’re having dimsum at a typical street-resto, they will have elderly aunties/workers pushing carts filled with dimsum, so you can simply pick and choose which ones you want.
-Here, though, you write the items on a chit and they’lls team/prepare it fresh to order. 🙂
+Here, though, you write the items on a chit and the team will prepare it fresh to order. 🙂

-Didn’t manage to get individual shots; but some of my favourites:
+Didn’t manage to get individual shots; but some of my favourites were:

 - Beancurd rolls – anything that is stuffed with cheese is awesome.
 Crunchy and crispy on the outside, with gooey melted cheese and minced chicken/shrimp on the inside.
 Comfort food at its best.

 - HK-style chee cheong fun – thin, slightly transclucent steamed rice rolls wrapped around juicy shrimp, swimming in a delicate soy sauce.

 Fried noodles.
 These were nicely flavoured, with enough ‘wok hei’, so you can tell they were cooked over a strong fire.

 More noodles.
 Those opting for something more ‘filling’ can also go for their buns (try the salted egg bun, which is fluffy with a deliciously oozy salted egg custard center), glutinous rice wrapped in lotus leaf for that extra fragrance, spicy radish cake or even stir-fried vegetables.
 There are also cold appetisers like marinated jellyfish.
 Of course, there’s always the classic dimsum must-haves like the hargau (shrimp dumpling with crystal skin) and siewmai (the version here uses mushroom/chicken/shrimp).